isomorphic-software/smartclient-docs/kb_topics/autoChildUsage.md

 **name + "Constructor"** (eg headerConstructor)

 SmartClient Class of the component to be created.
-An advanced option, this property should generally only be used to customize system-generated autoChildren when there is documentation encouraging you to do so.
+An advanced option, this property should generally only be used when there is documentation encouraging you to do so.
 For example, [ListGrid](../classes/ListGrid_1.md#class-listgrid) offers the ability to use simple CSS-based headers or more complex [StretchImg](../classes/StretchImg.md#class-stretchimg) based headers via [ListGrid.headerButtonConstructor](../classes/ListGrid_1.md#attr-listgridheaderbuttonconstructor).
 The constructor can also be specified using the `_constructor` property in the defaults for the AutoChild.
-If both `_name_Constructor` and `_constructor` are specified, the explicit `_name_Constructor` will be used.

 The AutoChild system can be used to create both [direct children](../classes/Canvas.md#attr-canvaschildren) and indirect children (children of children).
 For example, the [minimizeButton](../classes/Window.md#attr-windowminimizebutton) of the Window is also an autoChild, even though it is actually located within the window header.